 When we sprayed it with a water bottle, the water beaded up but then immediately soaked through.
 The shoulder patches offer a little more protection there, but not much.
 If you need a fleece jacket that will give you some protection from the elements, the Arc'teryx Fortrez Hoody - Women's is a great option.
 The North Face Denali 2 Jacket also provides more protection from the elements, thanks to its thicker material and larger nylon patches on the shoulders.
 Alternatively, you can buy a wind breaker jacket if you are looking for something to provide wind (and also light rain) resistance.

 The style of this jacket is fairly basic.
 While it has a tapered silhouette, the standard fleece pile look has no extras going for it.

-We did like the longer arm length on this jacket (which you get because of the thumb loops).
-This is a great choice if you have long arms relative to your size.
-If you are in the market for a flashier looking fleece, check out the Arc'teryx Fortrez Hoody.
+The updated version of this fleece has contrasting panels on the shoulders and sleeves, which give it a "techier" look.
+If you are in the market for a flashier looking option, check out the Arc'teryx Fortrez Hoody or the Arc'teryx Covert Cardigan.
 We also preferred the retro styling of the Patagonia Re-Tool Snap-T Pullover.

-This affordable fleece costs $95, which is about half the price as some of the other models in this review.
-As such, it was an easy pick for our Best Buy award.
-While it's fairly plain and "low-tech" compared to some of the other technical jackets in this review, it still gets the job done.
+This affordable fleece costs $99, which is about half the price as some of the other models in this review.
+As such, it is an easy pick for our Best Buy award.
+While it's fairly plain compared to some of the other technical jackets in this review, it still gets the job done.
 If you are looking for a warmer layer that is also affordable, check out The North Face Osito 2 jacket, which retails for $100.

-We liked the simplicity of the Marmot Flashpoint.
+We like the simplicity of the Marmot Flashpoint.
 It's a no-frills, lightweight fleece layer.
 If you're looking for an inexpensive fleece for times when you need some warmth but not too much, this jacket is a good bet.
-It layers well, and easily stuffs into a day pack, making it a great option to bring along even on days when the weather looks fine.
+It layers well, and easily stuffs into a daypack, making it a great option to bring along even on days when the weather looks fine.